Selective Sign-Determining Multiple Confidence Intervals with FCR Control: Detecting the sign of correlations in a social neuroscience study

 Instead of detecting positive or negative correlations, it is reasonable that a researcher would be interested in detecting the large correlations, positive or negative.
-In Section \ref{subsec:example-delta} of the appendix we present an extension of the FCR-adjusted selective-SDCI procedure which allows to detect correlations $\rho_i>\rho_0$ or $\rho_i<-\rho_0$ for some pre-specified constant $\rho_0\in (0,1)$, and supplement decisions with compatible confidence intervals.
-Figure \ref{fig:example-delta} displays the constructed FCR-adjusted selective confidence intervals for $\rho_0=0.2$.
+In Section S.5 of the appendix we present an extension of the BY-adjusted Selective-SDCI procedure which allows to detect correlations $\rho_i>\rho_0$ or $\rho_i<-\rho_0$ for some pre-specified constant $\rho_0\in (0,1)$, and supplement decisions with compatible confidence intervals.
+Figure \ref{fig:example-delta} displays the 9 constructed BY-adjusted Selective confidence intervals for $\rho_0=0.2$.